ahmedsakr/wstrade-api/docs/auth/README.md

 auth.login(email, password) -> Promise<void>
 ```

 Attempts to login to the Wealthsimple Trade platform using the email and password combination.
-If the login was successful, `auth.tokens` will be populated with the retrieved OAuth2.0 tokens and access token expiry time.
+If the login was successful, the authentication tokens will be stored and used for authenticated APIs.
 Otherwise, the return promise is rejected with the appropriate error.

-An OTP provider must be configured beforehand with the auth.`on` API for the `otp` event.
+An OTP provider must be configured beforehand with the [auth.`on`](#auth-on) API for the `otp` event.
 If the `otp` event was registered with a string literal, it is assumed that you have already obtained the OTP somehow and it will be passed along as-is.
 Otherwise, if you specified a function handler, it is assumed that your handler will automatically retrieve the OTP after we attempt a login without an OTP.
 Your OTP function should return the OTP code as a string literal.
 See examples for practical explanation.

 **Failure reasons**
 * Incorrect email/password combination